harmony-one/h/progress/theo-perisic.md

+2025-03-10 Mon: Attended [Base Roll-Up](https://lu.ma/37ykg387) & AI Summit in San Francisco with team.
+Insights: lots of the same conversations regarding privacy, AI, and DeFi, as well as Layer 2 conversations.
+Non-crypto native conversations gave insights into narrowing down user personas for upcoming products.

+---

+2025-03-09 Sun: (2.0h) Discussions on bridging the gap between DeFi power users and non-native.
+Platforms like Panoptic offer ideal strategies for markets, but offer too much customization options for greater adoption.

+2025-03-08 Sat: (3.0h) Continuing search for the optimal automated LP platform or product.

 2025-03-07 Fri: Review and deep dive on Loss-Versus-Rebalancing (LVR) from [a16z](https://a16zcrypto.com/posts/article/lvr-quantifying-the-cost-of-providing-liquidity-to-automated-market-makers/), accompanying [arxiv paper](https://arxiv.org/abs/2208.06046).
 Insights: calculations and optimizations are straightforward, benefit of a standard similar to Black-Scholes for traditional options, next steps can be building custom tracking and implementation for optimized liquidity providing.
 Found an [LVR minimization repo](https://github.com/aloantony/LVR-Minimization-Tool-for-Uniswap-v4), but limited, building our own and having the right differentiators looks to be the best path.

 2025-03-06 Thu: Auto-rebalancing strategy set up on [vfat.io](https://vfat.io), testing x33/shadow, deep dive on ideal strategies for liquidity providers.
 Community Tx DAO signers able to queue transaction for AthleteFi.